The Toll Of Conspiracy Theories: A Voting Security Expert Lives In Hiding

 Dominion provides election equipment and software to 28 states, including many of the swing states on which Trump has focused his post-election ire.

-Coomer says the first barb aimed at him came five days after the election.
+Coomer said the first barb aimed at him came five days after the election.

 Oltmann claimed that Coomer said with a laugh on the call that he would make sure Trump didn't win the election.